 New Job Postings in Japan

-Experience is always beneficial, and TEFL certificates are usually necessary, but salaries in Saudi Arabia are typically in the range of $3,000-$4,000 (11,000-15,000 SAR) per month.
-ESL teachers in Saudi Arabia can also expect extensive benefits packages, often including housing, flights, and health care.
+Experience is always beneficial, and TEFL certificates are usually necessary.
+Salaries in Qatar are typically in the range of $2,400-$4,500 (9,000 to 16,300 QAR) per month.
+ESL teachers in Qatar can also expect extensive benefits packages, often including housing, flights, and the potential for a transportation allowance.

-Saudi Arabia has a substantially lower cost of living relative to the United States, so an ESL teaching salary can go a long way.
+Qatar has a lower cost of living relative to the United States, so an ESL teaching salary can go a long way.
 The generous salary range offers significant room for savings.

 Due to the high number of international schools, job opportunities are plentiful for English teachers.
 Kuwait City may be surrounded by desert, but the city itself is buzzing.
 It's clean and modern, with skyscrapers, green parks, clubs, shopping, and a vibrant expat community.

 ESL teacher salaries in Kuwait range from $2,600-$4,000 (785-1,200 KWD) per month, tax-free.
 Most employers require teacher certification and experience, especially for higher salaries in this range.